laurazanetti98/Plant_classification_images_CNN/README.md

 The dataset used, was created mixing google images with photos taken on the field by agricultural technicians working in the italian plain of Pianura Padana.

-The main work is available in the jupyter file: **image_plant_classification_Zanetti.ipynb** The work is divided in 5 parts:
+The main work is available in the jupyter file: **image_plant_classification_Zanetti.ipynb**.
+It is divided in 5 parts:
 * Creating the Dataset and assigning the labels
 * Deep model Preprocessing
 * Building the network (LeNet implementation) and testing it